 - Supervise any laser workers identified by your permit complete Initial Laser Safety Training, Quiz (on Sakai), and Baseline Eye Exams

-- Administer training on the LHA, ORM, manufacturer's instructions, and SOP.
+- Administer training to any Workers on the LHA, ORM, manufacturer's instructions, and SOP.

 - Receive your Custodian Permit with authorized lasers specified

 - Start a Laser Firing Log.

 - Store the LHA, ORM, SOP, Space Inspection, and Permit in the Log.
 Document the Training on the system for all users in this log.
 Log all laser usage.

 - Identify and obtain permission from the Custodian to use their lasers